 - 1. Check the oil level in the reservoir after each 10 hours of use.
-Proper oil level is 1/2" from the top of the fill hole when all wrenches are retracted. - 2.
-Drain, flush, and refill the reservoir with an approved, high-grade hydraulic oil after approximately every 300 hours of use.
+With all cylinders retracted the proper oil level is 1/2" from the top of the fill hole (or to the top of the sight glass if so equipped). - 2.
+Drain, flush, and refill the reservoir with Power Team hydraulic oil after approximately every 300 hours of use.
+Remove and replace oil filter (Power Team #252425 or NAPA #1288).
 The frequency of oil changes will depend upon the general working conditions, severity of use, and overall cleanliness and care given the pump.